NAACLS Accreditation Progress Report 2017

 National Board Certification Examination

-After completion of the University of Washington Medical Laboratory Science (MLS) Bachelor of Science Program, DSU MLS graduates are eligible to take the national certification examination in Medical Laboratory Science (MLS).
+After completion of the Dixie State University Medical Laboratory Science (MLS) Bachelor of Science Program, DSU MLS graduates are eligible to take the national certification examination in Medical Laboratory Science (MLS).

-ASCP Board of Certification Exam: Examinees Pass Rate
+ASCP Board of Certification MLS Exam Pass Rate

 |Pass Rate (%) by Examination Year||2014||2015||2016||2017||2018|